 - Laser-Guided Karma: Baron von Schoenvorts drives one of his men to suicide and brutally whips another for a minor offense.
 Near the end of Out of Time's Abyss, Plesser, the guy he whipped, kills him by stabbing him to death with a bayonet during a battle.

-- Lost World: The Land of the title, an island somewhere in the vicinity of Mysterious Antarctica.
+- Lost World: The Land of the title, an island somewhere in the vicinity of Mysterious Antarctica and home to prehistoric creatures.

 - Mars Needs Women: The Wieroos are an all-male race of winged humanoids, and they reproduce by kidnapping cavewomen from the interior.